[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Yağlı güreş Türkiye'nin milli sporu mu

-I heard the view from Galata Tower is amazing.
+I heard the view from the Galata Tower is wonderful

 Galata Kulesi'nden manzaranın harika olduğunu duydum